iter8-tools/iter8/mkdocs/docs/reference/apispec.md

       strategy:
         actions:
           finish: # run the following sequence of tasks at the end of the experiment
-          - library: common
-            task: exec # promote the winning version using kustomize
+          - task: common/exec # promote the winning version using kustomize
             with:
               cmd: /bin/sh
               args: